mritunjaysharma394/vowpal-wiki/Feature-Hashing-and-Extraction.md

 In the first case we improved both, in the second case collision avoidance was improved at the expense of a small (~3%) runtime degradation.

-It is important to note that we are only using the 32-bit version of the hash
+Note that we are using the 32-bit version of the murmur v3 hash, so even on 64-bit machines with a lot of RAM you can't have more than -b 32 or (2^32 =~ 4 billion features).

+=== The `--hash` command line option

+The command line option `--hash [all|strings]` affects how feature names are hashed:

+* `--hash all` forces *all* feature names through the murmur3 hash-function.
+* `--hash strings` which is the default behavior, operates differently on feature names that look like strings (start with a non-numeric char) and those that are numeric.
+Feature names that are numeric are assumed to be hashed already, i.e the name itself is the value of the hash, so the hashing is skipped.

+=== Collision avoidance technique

-Collisions can be avoided by mapping your original features into natural numbers using a precomputed dictionary and using the numbers as feature names.
-VW will use the integer as the value of the hash if the feature name is a natural number.
-The command line `--hash [strings|all]` can force all feature names to be hashed.
-The default is `--hash strings` which will hash feature names that look like strings but not those that look like integers.
+As a result of the `--hash strings` default behavior, collisions can be avoided by pre-mapping your original features into natural numbers using a precomputed dictionary to map all feature names to unique numbers.